When was the last time you presented a document or gave a presentation without having to show some numbers?

-Notice that the chart above is a comparison between 2015 and 2016, and that even though the data points in 2016 are higher than in 2015, still 2015 looks greater than 2016.
+Notice that the chart above is a comparison between 2015 and 2016 and that even though the data points in 2016 are higher than in 2015, still 2015 looks greater than in 2016.
 That gives the wrong message to the reader/audience.

 To ensure that such mistakes do not happen, make sure that you always set the Y-axis to the same value so that the difference is apparent at first glance.